How to Make a Restaurant Business Plan

 Marketing plan

 Outline your marketing strategies to attract customers and build brand awareness.
 Identify your target audience and develop a comprehensive marketing mix, including online and offline tactics.
-Include social media campaigns, your website, email marketing, promotions, partnerships, and community engagement initiatives.
+Include increase brand awareness with social media videos, your how to create a great restaurant website, email marketing, promotions, partnerships, and community engagement initiatives.

 Operations plan